Power BI – Content too large for table?!

 - Data Gateway;

 - Azure SQL DB.

 The Data Gateway resolves this by wiring up your permanently available (it is, right…?) data source to the Power BI model.
 This is not as simple as it could be as there are 2 types, being Power BI Service Gateway and On-Premises Gateway – the latter needing installation on your PC or server.
 Unfortunately, they suffer from a few rough edges and are not always intuitive to manage.
 Plus, and crucially, the data source will need to be permanently available for every refresh – so on a daily schedule, let alone hourly or more, the machine must be switched on.
 That ratchets up a lot of Virtual Server hosting costs or pointless electricity keeping your PC on, and worse – there is bound to be a time when availability does go down and then it will cause a failed refresh!

 An Azure SQL DB is a better option because of something not immediately obvious – this cloud source does not require a dedicated Power BI Data Gateway.
 The Power BI Service simply connects to it without fuss.
-Of course, you still need to get your data into the Azure SQL DB (which is not as simple as it seems, as you can’t do a direct import via SSMS yet [UPDATE: With at least SMSS 18.5 you can, once you setup logins and users appropriately, similarly with MS Access [UPDATE: We now recommend SQL Spreads – brilliantly simple Excel add-in to do the job].
-But it will be worth it once it’s there, because Microsoft will have to take the pressure of keeping it permanently available without you managing the machine it’s held on.
+Of course, you still need to get your data into the Azure SQL DB – recent versions of SSMS will, once you setup logins and users appropriately, similarly with MS Access [UPDATE: We now recommend SQL Spreads – brilliantly simple Excel add-in to do the job].
+But it will be worth it once it’s on the cloud, because Microsoft take the pressure of keeping it permanently available without you managing the machine it’s held on.
 Better than an on-prem Gateway in fact.

 If you have better things to do than this, like run a business, we can set it all up for you – just drop us a line.